-You can find an extended version of We Are Very Quiet Persons Who Do Not Like To Brag, with much more on how important Smash Hits was to me both as a teenager and a writer, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an extended version of We Are Very Quiet Persons Who Do Not Like To Brag, with much more on just how important Smash Hits was to me both as a teenager and a writer, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 You can also sign up to my Patreon for exclusive extra content here, or if you’re just feeling generous buy me a coffee here.

 The Books I Couldn’t Help Thinking About is a feature on Smash Hits and the many other books and magazines that had a profound influence on my writing style; you can find it here.
 You can find out what happened when I actually won a Smash Hits competition in The Dance Floor Monsters That We’re All Getting Down To Right Now here.